 1941 – Whinfield and Dickson, the Calico Printer’s Association of Manchester, patented “polyethylene terephthalate” (PET); following was the creation of the first polyester fiber called Terylene.

 1942 – ‘Dr. Harry Coover and Eastman Kodak first discovered Super Glue’ (methyl cyanoacrylate).

 1943 – The inauguration of a pilot plant for PTFE; was marketed under the trade name ‘Teflon.’

-1945 – The production of LDPE led to the mass production of the Sqezy bottle by Monsanto, causing a staggering growth of the industry, with coniat8iners made to replace glass bottles and containers.
+1945 – The production of LDPE led to Monsanto’s mass production of the Sqezy bottle, causing a staggering growth of the industry, with containers made to replace glass bottles and containers.

 1947 – Decotatoive laminates with Formica melamine were introduced in the UK.

 1948 – George deMestral invents Velcro and gets a patent for it in 1955.

 1948 – Introduction of 12” long-playing records made from polyvinyl chloride (PVC).